 - The state of Indiana gives YOU a tax CREDIT equal to half the amount of your donation.
 For example, if you paid $5,000 in state taxes but made a donation of $10,000 to Sagamore, you would owe NO state taxes.
 In addition, you may also qualify for a federal tax benefit if you itemize on your federal return.
 In effect, you can decide how the state will spend your tax dollars by directing them to Christian Academy of Indiana.

-Do it now!
-If you are interested in cutting your tax bill and helping Christian Academy of Indiana at the same time, consider doing so now.
-The state has set aside $16.5 million in tax credits for this program this fiscal year (July 1, 2020 – June 30, 2021).
-When donors have claimed that amount in any particular fiscal year (July 1 – June 30), the credits are no longer available until the following year.
+DONATE NOW!
+If you are interested in cutting your tax bill and helping Christian Academy of Indiana students at the same time, consider doing so now.
+The state has set aside $18.5 million in tax credits for this program this fiscal year (July 1, 2022 – June 30, 2023).

-PLUS, the state allows any taxpayer to carry forward credits from one year to the next.
-That means that you do not have to wait until you know what your tax liability will be so that you avoid making too large a donation.
+The state allows any taxpayer to carry forward credits from one year to the next.
+That means you do not have to wait until you know what your tax liability will be.
 You can make a donation of any size and use the tax credits over the course of nine subsequent years.

 This program works for any size donation, there is no minimum amount.